10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2008

 The Al Said is a testament to royal heritage and grandeur.
-Commissioned for the Sultan of Oman, the vessel was designed for state functions and official entertainment.
+Commissioned for the Sultan of Oman, the ship was designed for state functions and official entertainment.
 It is one of the world's largest private yachts by volume and features a packed concert hall onboard, large enough to accommodate a full orchestra.
 Its traditional Omani design elements and lavish interiors are a nod to the region's rich cultural history.
-As a vessel designed for official government use, the Al Said is equipped with military-grade security systems, reflecting its strategic importance and status as a floating palace for royal and diplomatic purposes.
+As a ship designed for official government use, the Al Said is equipped with military-grade security systems, reflecting its strategic importance and status as a floating palace for royal and diplomatic purposes.

-#8.
 Topaz - $527 Million

 Owner: Sheikh Mansour (UAE Deputy Prime Minister)